 Why is it called Indian Poker?

-The objective of the Game
+The objective of Playing Indian Poker?

 The objective is to guess the highest card in the game.
 Players rely on their intuition and memory as they need direct visibility of their cards.
 The player who correctly guesses or has the highest card typically wins the round or the game, depending on the rules.
 For example, if your fellow players hold low-ranking cards, you might assume your card is higher and raise your bet, hoping they will fold.
 Mastering Indian Poker involves reading your opponents, calculative betting, and making informed decisions.